elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- Attention: The son arrives.
+- Look out: The son arrives.

 - {:.sp} Toussaint.

 - A treasure!
 I'm the one who asks for his stolen treasure!
 - London!
 Paris!
 New York!
 Amsterdam!
 - {:.pr} I see them all gathered around me like stars, like triumphal moons
-- and with my bad eyes, my rotten breath, my braille fingers on the lock, I want to tally
+- and with my bad eyes, my rotten breath, my braille fingers on the lock, I want
+- to calculate
-- ah! to tally under their poise, their dignity, their balance, their movement
+- ah! to calculate under their poise, their dignity, their balance, their movement

 ---